 How many workshops do I need to complete in order to fulfill the reappointment expectations?

-You must complete each component only once.
+You must complete each GAEW component only once as a graduate assistant.

 Where can I find the link to the virtual session I'm registered for?